Exploring laser-driven neutron sources for neutron capture cascades and the production of neutron-rich isotopes: Introduction

-We develop a theoretical approach describing the production of neutron-rich isotopes, accounting for the successive radiative neutron capture process, the damping of the incident neutron beam, and the loss of nuclei by transmutation and radioactive decay.
+Our calculations are performed by a one-dimensional (1D) model, accounting for the successive radiative neutron capture process, the damping of the incident neutron beam, and the loss of nuclei by transmutation and radioactive decay.
 Both single and multi neutron pulse scenarios are analysed.
 Laser-driven (pulsed) neutron beams with average energy in the range between $50$ keV and $10$ MeV are considered.
 According to our numerical results, interesting seed nuclides are identified from the large list of potential seed nuclides, with good performance in the production of neutron-rich isotopes where successive neutron capture process may occur.
 For a scenario of $10^4$ shots, from a laser-driven neutron source generating $10^{12}$ neutrons per pulse ($10^{12}$ n/pl) at a repetition rate of $1$ Hz, our results show the possibility of observing up to $4$ successive neutron capture events leading to the production of neutron-rich isotopes with $4$ more neutrons than the original seed nuclide.
 This provides the chance of simulating the astrophysical neutron capture nucleosynthesis in the laboratory.
 Among the identified interesting seed nuclides, some are in the region of the branching point of the $s$-process ($^{126}_{51}$Sb, $^{176}_{71}$Lu and $^{187}_{75}$Re) or the waiting point of the $r$-process (Lu, Re, Os, Tm, Ir and Au).
 It is also possible to produce neutron-rich isotopes ($^{248}_{95}$Am, $^{258}_{99}$Es and $^{259}_{99}$Es) in a regime that has not been accessed in the laboratory.
-We note that such intense laser-driven neutron beams with a high repetition rate are expected to be achievable in the Petawatt-class laser facilities available in the near future \citep{NegoitaRRP2016, nsrcrit, PomerantzPRL2014, HigginsonPRL2015, nsrcwu, PomerantzELIS2015}, such as the Extreme Light Infrastructure (ELI) facilities which are under construction \citep{NegoitaRRP2016, ELIweb2020}.
+We note that such intense laser-driven neutron beams with a high repetition rate are expected to be achievable in the Petawatt-class laser facilities available in the near future \cite{NegoitaRRP2016, nsrcrit, PomerantzPRL2014, HigginsonPRL2015, nsrcwu, PomerantzELIS2015}, such as the Extreme Light Infrastructure (ELI) facilities which are under construction \cite{NegoitaRRP2016, ELIweb2020}.

 The paper is organized as follows.
 In Sec.~\ref{sec:ths}, we present the theoretical approach used to compute neutron captures in a target being irradiated by a laser-driven neutron beam.
 In Sec.~\ref{sec:seeddata}, we present the target configuration and the potential seed nuclides as well as the data sources for the reaction cross sections.
 Our numerical results and discussions are presented in Sec.~\ref{sec:nrone} for the case of one neutron pulse and in Sec.~\ref{sec:nrmul} for the case of multiple neutron pulses.
 We finally summarize and conclude in Sec.~\ref{sec:sum}.